-In the 2019 admissions cycle, we received 325 completed applications and 43 students were enrolled in the program.
-For the 2020 cycle, we expect to see a small increase in the number of applications submitted, and we plan to take 45-50 students into the program.
+In the 2021 admissions cycle, we received 350 completed applications and 48 students were enrolled in the program.
+For the 2022 cycle, we expect to see an increase in the number of applications submitted, and we plan to take about 50 students into the program.

-Is there subsidized housing that is provided for other grad students/postdocs?
+Is there subsidized housing that is provided for other grad students?

 Our master students at Mount Sinai, do not have access to subsidized housing.
-We do have resources available to help you find housing options and we have partnerships with some real estate companies who are able to prioritize Sinai students.
+We do have resources available to help you find housing options and we have partnerships with some real estate companies who are able to prioritize Sinai students here.

 Is it possible to contact PI’s when a prospective student is interested in exploring labs and can newly admitted students begin research prior to the official start date of the program?